-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting of the shareholders of Winfair Investment Company Limited (the "Company") will be held at Tang Room, 3rd Floor, Sheraton Hong Kong Hotel & Towers, 20 Nathan Road, Kowloon, Hong Kong on Friday, 7 September 2018, at 9:30 a.m. for the following purposes:-
+NOTICE IS HEREBY GIVEN THAT the Annual General Meeting of the shareholders of Winfair Investment Company Limited (the "Company") will be held at Tang Room, 3rd Floor, Sheraton Hong Kong Hotel & Towers, 20 Nathan Road, Kowloon, Hong Kong on Thursday, 29 August 2019, at 9:30 a.m. for the following purposes:-

-- 1. To receive the Reports of the Directors and of the Auditor, and the audited financial statements of the Company and of the Group for the year ended 31 March 2018. - 2.
-To declare a final dividend of HK\$0.12 per share and final special dividend of HK\$0.20 per share for the year ended 31 March 2018. - 3.
+- 1. To receive the Reports of the Directors and of the Auditor, and the audited financial statements of the Company and of the Group for the year ended 31 March 2019. - 2.
+To declare a final dividend of HK\$0.12 per share for the year ended 31 March 2019. - 3.
 To re-elect Directors and to fix the remuneration of all Directors. - 4.
-To re-appoint Wong Brothers & Co. as the Auditor of the Company and to authorise the Directors to fix their remuneration. - 5.
-To consider and, if thought fit, pass with or without amendments, the following resolution as an Ordinary Resolution:-
+To appoint BDO Limited as the Auditor of the Company and to authorise the Directors to fix their remuneration.

+5. To consider and, if thought fit, pass with or without amendments, the following resolution as an Ordinary Resolution:-